siesta-project/aiida_siesta_plugin/aiida_siesta/docs/index.rst

 Acknowledgments:
 ----------------

+The Siesta input plugin was originally developed by Victor
+M. Garcia-Suarez.

+Alberto Garcia further improved the Siesta input plugin and wrote the parser for Siesta and the STM plugin.

+Emanuele Bosoni contributed the band-structure support for the Siesta plugin.

+Vladimir Dikan and Alberto Garcia developed the workflows and refined the architecture of the package.

 We acknowledge partial support from the EU Centre of Excellence “MaX – Materials Design at the Exascale” (http://www.max-centre.eu).
 (Horizon 2020 EINFRA-5, Grant No. 676598)